CodeDevelops/TaskBookly-Community/SECURITY.md

 # Security Policy

-This document outlines important safety & security procedures you should take into account if finding vulnerabilities on TaskBookly.
+This document outlines important safety & security procedures you should take into account if finding security vulnerabilities on TaskBookly.

 ## Reporting a vulnerability